airjoshb/go-to-step-one/site/content/post/memorial-day-crohns-menu/index.md

 ---
-title: AIP Memorial Day Menus
+title: Memorial Day Cooking for Crohn's
 date: 2022-05-30T10:46:16.000Z
 description: >-
   Memorial Day weekend eating doesn’t have to leave you feeling terrible!
 You can put together a dozen trigger-free menus from my Autoimmune Protocol Cookbook.